rmurphey/mulberry/OTA.md

 publish your update to this server and your app installed on the device queries it for updates.

-Toura provides an OTA server that you can use for OTA's for your mulberry apps.
+Toura provides an OTA server that you can use for OTA's for your Mulberry apps.

 # OTA Scenarios